vseryakov/backendjs/README.md

 * REPL (command line) interface for debugging and looking into server internals.
 * Supports push notifications via Webpush, APN and FCM.
 * Can be used with any MVC, MVVC or other types of frameworks that work on top of, or with, the Express server.
-* AWS support is very well integrated including EC2, S3, DynamoDB, SQS and more.
+* AWS support is very well integrated including EC2, S3, DynamoDB, SQS, CloudWatch and more.
 * Includes simple log watcher to monitor the log files including system errors.
-* Supports i18n hooks for request/response objects, easily overriden with any real i18n implementation.
 * Integrated very light unit testing facility which can be used to test modules and API requests.
 * Supports runtime metrics about the timing on database, requests, cache, memory and request rate limit control, AWS X-Ray spans
 * Hosted on [github](https://github.com/vseryakov/backendjs), BSD licensed.